 A bit finickity you may think.
-What’s the point is asking these things?
+What’s the point in asking these things?
 Well, it’s worth asking such questions on two levels.
 Firstly, getting the choice architecture right across the customer lifecycle is pretty much akin to addressing some of the main ethical risks that consumers encounter with insurance.
 And secondly, it’s important that the gap that could potentially exist between the ideal of that key principle, and the reality in how firms go about fulfilling it, be recognised, explored and mitigated.

-So in this ‘analysis piece’, I’m going to respond to the good work in this report with eight challenges that I believe BE people should now address, in order to deliver on that key principle.
+I’m going to respond to the good work in this report with eight challenges that I believe BE people should now address, in order to deliver on that key principle.
 Some of these eight points could develop into systemic weaknesses if left unaddressed.
 They shouldn’t be allowed to undermine the significant good that could come out of the ethical use of behavioural economics.